Hendy/umbraco-look/README.md

 		public Location Location { get; internal set; }

 		/// <summary>
-		/// Temp field for calculated results
+		/// The calculated distance (only returned if a location supplied in query)
 		/// </summary>
 		public double?
 Distance { get; internal set; }